BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 ```
 Voila!
 You've sent out another raw transaction, but this time using named arguments for clarity and to reduce errors.

-> **WARNING:** There was a bug in Bitcoin Core 0.14, where the 'inputs' argument for 'createrawtransaction' was misnamed 'transactions'.
+> **WARNING:** There is a bug in Bitcoin Core 0.14: the 'inputs' argument for 'createrawtransaction' is misnamed 'transactions'.
 It should be fixed in future version of Bitcoin Core.
 If you're using 0.14, you'll need to substitute 'transactions' for 'inputs' in the above example, but otherwise it should work as written.

 ## Summary: Creating a Raw Transaction with Named Arguments